stefanjudis/contentful-analytics-ui-extension/README.md

 ## Getting started

+To to authorize the Google Analytics API several steps are needed.
+Head to the [./SETUP.md](SETUP.md) for all the instructions. :)

+## Functionality

+// TODO add netlify explanation

 ## Features

 - [x] Log into Google Analytics
 - [x] Select date range
 - [x] Select day/week/month dimension
-- [] Make more metrics accessible
+- [ ] Make more metrics accessible
-- [] Store last settings in LocalStorage
+- [ ] Store last settings in LocalStorage

 ## Licence